joomlaworks/simple-image-gallery/README.md

 You can see a demo of the plugin here: http://demo.joomlaworks.net/simple-image-gallery

-Simple Image Gallery is a Joomla! plugin developed by JoomlaWorks, released under the GNU General Public License.
+Simple Image Gallery is a Joomla plugin developed by JoomlaWorks, released under the GNU General Public License.

 ## LEARN MORE